gagneurlab/concise/README.md

 ## Installation

-Concise is available for Python versions greater than 3.4 and can be installed from [PyPI](pypi.python.org) using `pip`:
+Concise is tested for python versions 3.5 and 3.6 and can be installed from [PyPI](pypi.python.org) using `pip`:

 ```sh
 pip install concise